olus2000/olus2000/README.md

 # Henlo ,warld!

-I'm Alex, a Polish college student, and I'm fascinated with the unconventional ways of interacting with computers, examples including:
+I'm Alex, a programmer from Poland, and I'm fascinated with the unconventional ways of interacting with computers, examples including:

 * Concatenative programming
 * Esoteric languages